emazack/role-playing-game/README.md

 I created this game using JS ES6, CSS, and HTML.
 Features include:

 - Engaging gameplay mechanics
-- Responsive design for optimal performance on desktop and mobile devices
+- Responsive design for optimal performance on desktop until 1920x1080 and mobile devices
 - Constructor function
 - Destructuring and Object assignment
 - SetTimeout, map, reduce and utils functions.